bxlab/cmdb-quantbio/assignments/lab/linear_regression/assignment/index.md

 You can use this data as is, or make copies of it in your submission directory for this assignment.
 If you do make copies in your submission directory, don't forget to add them to your `.gitignore` file within the submission directory.

-Before beginning the assignment, you should examine the two files (with `less -S` perhaps) to make sure you understand how they're organized.
+Before beginning the assignment, you should examine the two files (with `less -S` perhaps) to make sure you understand how they're organized.<br><br>

 ## Exercises